libp2p/specs/secio/README.md

 Both peers generate an ephemeral keypair using the elliptic curve algorithm that was chosen from the proposed `exchanges` in the previous step.

-With keys generated, both peers create a `Exchange` message.
+With keys generated, both peers create an `Exchange` message.
 First, they start by generating a "corpus" that they will sign.

 ```